-If you are asking for a grant to clear your energy or water debt you must:
+If you are asking for a grant to clear your energy debt you must:

 If you are asking for a Further Assistance Payment (FAP) you must:

-You can apply by completing the Trust’s online application form, or completing a paper copy.
+You can apply by completing the Trust’s online application form.

 If you think you may have difficulty in completing the application form, the Trust provides specialist fuel debt advice centres via funded project workers within a number of agencies in England.